Cards Against Humanity: Black Friday promotions

 In 2022, Cards Against Humanity launched a new storage box, known as "Bōks", by kicking off a 200% off sale at 3:00 P.M.
 EST on Black Friday.
-To receive a discount code, a user would have to solve multiple increasingly complex CAPTCHAs, including identifying tanks (military tanks, fish tanks, Shark Tank, tank tops, etc.), identifying assholes (including actual animal assholes and figures like Elon Musk), and answering who rightfully won the 2020 U.S. Presidential Election.
+To receive a discount code, a user would have to solve multiple increasingly complex CAPTCHAs, including identifying tanks (military tanks, fish tanks, Shark Tank, tank tops, etc.), identifying "assholes" (including actual animal anuses as well as public figures like Elon Musk), and answering who rightfully won the 2020 U.S. Presidential Election.
 With each individual code given out, the discount would decrease by .01%.
-Other items, including a "Ultimate Expansion" version of Bōks filled with almost 2,000 cards and a miniature version of the base game, were released.
+Other items, including an "Ultimate Expansion" version of Bōks filled with almost 2,000 cards and a miniature version of the base game, were released.

+In 2023, the company launched Yowza!, a parody of Twitter/X advertising itself as a social network with "no hate, lies, or crypto enthusiasts."
+No matter what the user types or attempts to upload, the only thing that comes out is the word "yowza".
+The site rewarded the first 10,000 people to refer another user $4.20.
+The 2,500 users with the most referrals by the end of Black Friday won a free copy of the board game Head Trip, while the top 420 would win $69, and the user with the most referrals, @spark, won $69,420.
+The site offers Yowza Black, a paid service that allows a user to post "awooga", and a store to buy followers, likes, ringtones, the ability to say "shazam", and more.

+In 2024, the creators sold "Diamond Potato", a potato decorated with real VVS-clarity lab-grown diamonds valued at over $1,000, for $69.99.
+Thousands of diamond potatoes were offered, selling out in less than 30 minutes.

 Expansions and additional products

 The base set of Cards Against Humanity came initially with 550 cards, though this has increased to 600 as of version 2.0's release in 2017.
-Six 100 card expansions were made over the years, before being repackaged into two 300 card expansions, known as the "Red Box" and "Blue Box", in 2016.
-More 300 card boxes have been released since then, such as the "Green Box", "Absurd Box", and "Everything Box".
+Six 100-card expansions were made over the years, before being repackaged into two 300-card expansions, known as the "Red Box" and "Blue Box", in 2016.
+More 300-card boxes have been released since then, such as the "Green Box", "Absurd Box", and "Everything Box".
 Various themed card packs, usually with around 30 cards, have also been released, with some as limited time releases.
 Various international versions have released, as well.
-The base game and expansions get updated yearly, replacing dated cards with newer ones.